Manufacturing/Engineering Technology and Graphics

 Academy Coordinator: Darryl Thompson

 The Manufacturing/Engineering Technology & Graphics Academy is designed to serve those students interested in careers in various manufacturing, engineering, graphic design and audio/video careers.
 It consists of two pathways: Manufacturing/Engineering and Graphic Design.

 The Graphic Design pathway offers students an overview of Graphic Design and Digital Media.
-Emphasis is placed on principles of graphic design, web communication, and video editing.
-Students have an opportunity to earn an industry standard credential in the following: Adobe Creative Cloud programs on a Mac platform in Illustrator, InDesign, Photoshop and Premiere Pro.The suggested sequence of courses is available on the Counseling Website.
+Emphasis is placed on principles of design, web communication, video editing, basic animation techniques and game art & design.
+Students have an opportunity to earn an industry standard credential in the following: Adobe InDesign, Dreamweaver, and Premiere Pro.The suggested sequence of courses is available on the Counseling Website.
 Click below to access and click the Pathway Template to see the courses.Based on the class sizes accommodated in our specialized programs, the numbers of students admitted per pathway will be:Health Sciences Academy:

 Business, Legal and Information Science Academy

 - Graphic Design - 23